highcharts/highcharts/docs/getting-started/installation-with-amd-commonjs.md

-Installation with AMD and CommonJS modules
+Installation with AMD or CommonJS modules
 ==========================================

 ## AMD